 Criteria used for assessing grants

-- A sub-committee of the National Commission, comprising the Chair, Deputy Chair and specialist members for each of UNESCO's five programs and the youth representative, will be responsible for recommending which projects will be funded annually.
+- A sub-committee of the National Commission will be responsible for recommending which projects to fund.

 - If a member of the grants sub-committee has a financial or other interest in any of the projects which are being considered for funding, they must declare that interest and not take part in the decision making process.